NoRedInk/elm-style-guide/README.md

     - Update.elm
     - View.elm

-Introduce `Flags.elm` (see below) and further subcomponents as necessary.
+Introduce `Flags.elm` (see below) and other submodules as necessary.

 ## How to Structure Modules for A Page